aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/fleet_provisioning_trusted_user/_index.md

 Fleet Provisioning by Trusted User is the recommended approach when a high degree of security is needed, when the manufacturing chain is not trusted, or it is not possible to provision devices in the manufacturing chain due to technical limitations, cost, or application specific limitations.
 Using this approach, the credentials are never exposed to the manufacturing supply chain.

+Example use cases where Fleet Provisioning by Trusted User should be used are:
+1. When device originates from an original device manufacturer and you don’t have the ability to include unique key material.
+2. When the cost of maintaining [public key infrastructure (PKI)](https://en.wikipedia.org/wiki/Public_key_infrastructure) is too high.
+3. There is no trust channel between your PKI and the manufacturing facility, or using the manufacturer PKI is not an option.
+4. Devices that enter insecure channels such as a third-party distributor.

 ## Reference Architecture
 ![Trusted user](iot-cognito.svg)